 Surveys the growth of European society from the Peace of Westphalia in 1648 to the end of the Congress of Vienna.
 Topics include the Enlightenment, the Scientific Revolution, the age of revolutions, nationalism, romanticism, liberalism, capitalism, imperialism, and the interaction of Christianity with the Enlightenment era.
-Prerequisites: HIST 101, 102.
+Prerequisite: HIST 205 or 206.